-Simply put, exposure compensation is an easy way to adjust the exposure value (EV) of your camera’s metering system.
+Simply put, exposure compensation is a quick way to adjust the exposure value (EV) of your camera’s metering system.
 When you increase the EV value, you are making an image brighter; decreasing it will make an image darker.
-Exposure compensation doesn’t tell you how it chooses to make the image brighter or darker, but that’s the whole point: You don’t have to worry about shutter speeds and f-stops, or ISO settings.
+Exposure compensation doesn’t tell you how the image is made brighter or darker, but that’s the whole point: You don’t have to worry about shutter speeds, f-stops, or ISO settings.

 For cameras that offer manual controls, note that exposure compensation doesn’t actually affect your images if you are already shooting in manual mode — but it will work in both shutter and aperture priority.

 - Shoot better photos at the golden hour